Table of Contents

 How can I vote in the Primary Election?

-- There are numerous ways you can vote in this You can choose to vote in-person, by mail, by a secure Ballot Drop Box, or by the Board of Elections Office.
+- Voting is easier than ever: There are numerous ways you can vote in this election.
+You can choose to vote in-person, early in-person, by mail, by a secure Ballot Drop Box, or by the Board of Elections Office.

 Can I vote?